How to make your advertising stand out

 6. Saying everything = saying nothing

 Each piece of advertising gives you one shot at your target audience, so why not use all the ammunition you can, right?
 Wrong.
 People are not sitting around out there just waiting to take notes on, and study every word of, your message; it’s only one of some 1,800 they’ll be bombarded with today.
-We can help you refine the one advertising message that’s most important to your prospects, in their frame of reference, then communicate it clearly and single-mindedly.
+Bright Orange Advertising can help you refine the one message that’s most important to your prospects, in their frame of reference, then communicate it clearly and single-mindedly.
 You’ll waste less ammo and be far more likely to hit the target.